Cúcuta Deportivo: Relegation

 In 1995, after finishing in 16th place in the league, Cúcuta was relegated to the second division, Categoría Primera B. One year later, however, the team won the second division title and returned to the top flight, only to be promptly relegated after finishing in last place.
 Despite finishing second in the Primera B in 1997 to Atlético Huila, Cúcuta failed to win promotion in the league's playoffs, and remained in the second division until 2005.
 That year they were finally crowned Primera B champions and returned to the top flight.

 The first star

-On 20 December 2006, coach Jorge Luis Pinto led Cúcuta to its first ever top division championship, the 2006 Finalización.
-This meant the club qualified for the Copa Libertadores de América for the first time.